PowerPoint Accessibility

 Text Equivalents

 Assistive technologies employ alternative text (alt text) attached to images to inform users of the context and purpose of images and visual elements.
-Alt text is a text alternative to non-text content to ensure all users can access information.
+Alt text is a text alternative to visual content to ensure all users can access information.

-To add alt text in Office desktop programs:
+To add alt text in PowerPoint:

 1. Right click on an image and select Edit Alt Text…

-1. Enter a description in the dialogue box.
+3. Enter a description in the dialogue box.

-2. If a graphic is purely decorative, check Mark as Decorative.
+4. If a graphic is purely decorative, check Mark as Decorative.

-To add alt text in Office online programs:
+To add alt text in PowerPoint online:

 1. Select the image